 It's also exactly the argument I heard many people make for the COVID-19 lockdowns enforced in 2020, outlawing most economic activity and grossly violating the rights of innocents.

 But I dunno, maybe your personal entitlement to Baskin Robbins is worth killing millions.

-There are so many other mistakes involved there, like picking out only the least important casualty of the lockdowns and portraying the protests as about just that, grossly exaggerating the death toll, and of course dismissing silently the thought that the lockdown is killing more people than it's saving.
+There are so many other mistakes involved there, like picking out only the least important casualty of the lockdowns and portraying the protests as about just that, and of course dismissing silently the fact that the lockdown itself killed people through poverty and such.

 subscribe via RSS